oroinc/documentation/user_guide/outlook_sync.rst

 .. caution::

-    If "Use Default" box has been checked, the default values will be applied regardless of the values entered for the field.
+    If "Use Default" box has been checked, the default values will be applied regardless the values entered for the field.

 .. csv-table::
   :header: "**Setting**","**Description**","**Possible Values**","**Default Value**"
-  :widths: 20, 20, 30, 15
+  :widths: 20, 30, 25, 20

   "**Sync Direction**","The data synchronization direction","